sfxandy/-consul/mgmt_disc.md

   run_once: true
   tags: [always]

+# 6) Fail only if required & missing & not bootstrapping now
-- name: GMT | fail if required but missing (and not bootstrapping)
+- name: GMT | fail if required but missing (and bootstrap not requested)
   assert:
     that: consul_mgmt_token_eff_global | length > 0
     fail_msg: >